-Our state association, OHBA, is working closely with Speaker Kotek’s office and 1000 Friends of Oregon on a bill that would alleviate many of the barriers to development in order to increase the supply of housing, both affordable and market rate.
+Speaker Kotek’s office is working on a bill that would alleviate many of the barriers to development in order to increase the supply of housing, both affordable and market rate.

 - Requiring cities and counties to process affordable housing (defined in the bill) permits in 100 days, without slowing down other permit processing.